Take-Some-Bytes/specifications/colonialwars/pow_cwdtp.md

 # Protocol over WebSockets (POW): Colonial Wars Data Transfer Protocol
-This document defines the CWDTP, or Colonial Wars Data Transfer Protocol, which is a realtime communication protocol designed for use over a raw transport-layer protocol.
+This document defines the CWDTP, or Colonial Wars Data Transfer Protocol, which is a realtime communication protocol designed for use over WebSockets or some other reliable transport-layer protocol.
 All realtime communication between Colonial Wars servers and clients must use this protocol.

-Revision 4.
+Revision 5.

 ## 1. Conformance Requirements
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT",